neoforged/Documentation/docs/entities/index.md

 }
 ```

 If you want to do the picking (i.e. ray casting) yourself, you can call `Entity#pick` on the entity that you want to start the ray cast from.
-This will return a `HitResult` that you can further check for what exactly has been hit by the ray cast.
+This will return a [`HitResult`][hitresult] that you can further check for what exactly has been hit by the ray cast.

 ### Entity Attachments